Skip to main content

 To take part in the Big Read, just read the book over the summer and join in the discussions when you arrive at university in September.
 Current students and staff will read the same book so you will have plenty to talk about when you meet.
 You might also like to share the book with your family and friends – finding out how different people read the same book can be fun and interesting.

 Once you get to Kingston University there will be lots of opportunities to share your thoughts – as well as the chance to meet the author and have your book signed in person.
 For now, bear in mind that all the students coming to Kingston, as well as the staff and students already here, are having the same experience.
 You are part of one enormous book group.

-We are extremely excited to announce that Airhead, by award-winning broadcast journalist Emily Maitlis has been chosen as this year's Big Read!
-Emily will be visiting campus to give a talk and sign books in early 2021.
+We are extremely excited to announce that The Private Joys of Nnenna Maloney by Okechukwu Nzelu (winner of a Betty Trask Award) has been chosen as this year's Big Read.
+Okechukwu will be visiting campus to give a talk and sign books during the academic year 2021-22.

 Kingston University has a really strong sense of community and since 2015/16 we have been building this through the development of our award-winning Kingston University Big Read.

 First offered in 2015, the Big Read aims to make those coming to the university feel welcome before they arrive, and create links between them and the staff and students already here.

 On meeting their offer, each new student (undergraduate and postgraduate) will receive a free copy of that year's special edition Kingston University Big Read title.
 Current students and staff will be invited to help themselves to a free copy from one of the many locations across each of the University's five campuses – and they will be available by the end of June, so they can be taken away on holiday and discussed with wider family and friends.